Aliases for HIPK2 Gene

 GeneCards Summary for HIPK2 Gene

 HIPK2 (Homeodomain Interacting Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Translational Control.
-GO annotations related to this gene include protein serine/threonine kinase activity and transcription corepressor activity.
-An important paralog of this gene is DYRK1B.
+Diseases associated with HIPK2 include hypoxia and pilocytic astrocytoma.
+Among its related pathways are Gene Expression and Cardiac conduction.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is HIPK4.

 UniProtKB/Swiss-Prot for HIPK2 Gene